awaseem/Jam/README.md

 Import { Button } from 'jam';
 ```

+## Docs

+Check out the docs [here!](https://awaseem.github.io/Jam/)

 ## Thank you

-This is not possible without the amazing Skeleton CSS framework!
+This is not possible without the amazing Skeleton CSS framework and anime.js!
-if you like this component library be sure to check them out [here](http://getskeleton.com/)!
+if you like this component library be sure to check them out [here](http://getskeleton.com/) and [here](http://anime-js.com/)!